cinnData/MLearning/Lectures/[ML-10] Neural networks.md

 clf.fit(X_train, y, epochs=10)
 ```

-Note that, the number of iterations (the parameter `epochs`) is specified as an argument of `.fit()`, not as in scikit-learn, when instantiating the estimator.
+Note that the number of iterations (the parameter `epochs`) is specified as an argument of `.fit()`, not as in scikit-learn, when instantiating the estimator.
 In `tensorflow.keras`, you can run `.fit()` many times, getting a gradual improvement.

 The method `.fit()` prints a report tracking the training process.
 You can stop this with the argument `verbose=0`.
 After fitting, we validate the model on the test set: